danielgcab/apuntesCiber/EJPT/5. Escalada privilegios/Windows.md

 ## Abusando de privilegios peligrosos

-**Lista de privilegios peligrosos en este proyecto de github** [[mis)use the Windows Privileges to elevate your rights within the OS.GitHub](https://github.com/gtworek/Priv2Admin|GitHub - gtworek/Priv2Admin: Exploitation paths allowing you to (mis)use the Windows Privileges to elevate your rights within the OS.GitHub]]
+**Lista de privilegios peligrosos en este proyecto de github** [GitHub - gtworek/Priv2Admin: Exploitation paths allowing you to (mis)use the Windows Privileges to elevate your rights within the OS.GitHub](mis)use%20the%20Windows%20Privileges%20to%20elevate%20your%20rights%20within%20the%20OS.GitHub)

 ## Abusando de programas vulnerables